 - Professional problems

-Early intervention protects not only mental health but also physical well-being.
+Early help protects not only mental health but also physical well-being.

 Conclusion

-Anxiety disorders are widespread, including among men.
-However, the symptoms often don't manifest as classic "anxiety," but rather as physical complaints, irritability, or social withdrawal.
-This is precisely why it's crucial to address the issue openly, destigmatize it, and treat it effectively.
+Anxiety disorders are widespread, even in men.
+However, the symptoms often do not manifest as classic "anxiety," but rather through physical complaints, irritability, or withdrawal.
+This is precisely why it is crucial to address the issue openly, destigmatize it, and treat it specifically.

-Those who recognize and take their fears seriously early on can find their way back to a balanced, productive life with professional support and proven methods.
-Seeking help is not a sign of weakness, but a first step towards true strength.
+Those who recognize and take their fears seriously early on can, with professional support and proven methods, find their way back to a balanced, productive life.
+The courage to seek help is not a sign of weakness, but a first step towards true strength.